There are affiliate links in this post. As an Amazon Associate I earn from qualifying purchases. Please refer to my Disclosure Policy for details.

 What do you think – do you feel motivated to try one of these apps?
 Are you familiar with any others that combine exercise with charitable fundraising?

-If you don’t have time to download these apps right now – pin this post for future reference!
+If you don’t have time to download these apps right now, be sure to pin this post for future reference!